PizzaDAO/pizza-box-asset/README.md

 - Upload and pin those pizza_box.json files, following the same process as above and getting ipfs URIs for each

 - Provide pizza_box.json URIs to smart contract team for inclusion in the pizza_reservations contract

+box 55 was removed from the data set.  it is excluded from the render even though it actaully gets generated